Sourabhk20/vsd-hdp/README.md

-  Program Counter (PC):
+  **1. Fetch**
      PC holds the address of the next instruction Here, if earlier instruction is reset then for the next instruction PC address should start at zero and for other case it is incremented by 32'd4.

-  Instruction memory:
-     The address from the pc is given to the instruction memory to fetch that instruction.

-  Register types:

-  **1. Fetch**
      The program counter holds the address of the next instruction execution and PC loads the address conent into the instruction memory.

    ![fetch waveform](https://github.com/Sourabhk20/vsd-hdp/assets/148907305/1c2b794b-b5fa-4471-bc34-73ec62bfdcb8)